Team-1280-Training/Unit-5/README.md

 </details>

 ## Recap
+- Methods are reusable user-created statements that may take inputs and may give an output
 - To declare a method, list its modifiers, return type, method name, and then (in parentheses) parameters
 - The `return` statement immediately exits the method, and, for non-`void` methods, gives a value
 - The `static` modifier is used for all methods in this unit